aws/s2n-tls/docs/USAGE-GUIDE.md

 This API matches the PSK identity received from the client against the server's known PSK identities list, in order to choose the PSK to be used for the connection.
 If the PSK identity sent from the client is NULL, no PSK is chosen for the connection.
 If the client offered PSK identity has no matching PSK identity with the server, an error will be returned.
-Use this API along with the **s2n_psk_selection_callback** callback to select a PSK for the connection.
+Use this API along with the **s2n_psk_selection_callback** to select a PSK for the connection.

-**s2n_psk_selection_callback** is a callback function to select a PSK from a list of offered pre-shared keys.
+**s2n_psk_selection_callback** is a callback function that the server calls to select a PSK from a list of offered PSKs.
 Use this callback to implement custom PSK selection logic.
 By default s2n-tls server chooses the first identity in its PSK list that also appears in the client's PSK list.
 This callback must be implemented and set on the connection prior to the ClientHello.

 **s2n_config_set_psk_selection_callback** sets the callback to select the PSK to be used for the connection.
-If this callback is not set, the s2n server chooses the first identity in its PSK list that also appears in the client's PSK list.
+If this callback is not set, the s2n-tls server chooses the first identity in its PSK list that also appears in the client's PSK list.
 In addition to selecting the PSK, **s2n_psk_selection_callback** can be used to set the list of PSKs supported by the server prior to the ClientHello.